 The study’s investigators were surprised to discover almost 70% of study participants reported having a medical condition and taking medications for those conditions, without an increase in reporting adverse effect.

 “This unexpected, positive finding makes the data even more compelling and provides significant data to consider secondary safety measurements in the general population,” says Dr. Keith Aqua, co-principal investigator of the IRP-approved clinical study.

 Aqua and principal investigators are “encouraged” by the findings and are hopeful the study will provide the FDA with sufficient science-based data to take action on a safe regulatory path forward.
-Further study will be conducted across diverse populations nd consumers with various medical conditions is planned, according to Aqua, a board-certified obstetrician/gynecologist and principal investigator of more than 300 pharmaceutical-sponsored clinical trials.
+Further study will be conducted across diverse populations and consumers with various medical conditions are planned, according to Aqua, a board-certified obstetrician/gynecologist and principal investigator of more than 300 pharmaceutical-sponsored clinical trials.

 Investigators, who met with the FDA on March 15 to review the liver safety study results, are hopeful that a direct communication feed will be established to continue to deliver raw, blinded, aggregate data for its analysis.

 The investigators plan to publish the study in a peer-reviewed journal, according to Aqua.

 “This clinical study was performed with a collaborative spirit and provides the critical evidence that CBD consumers, the FDA and the cannabis industry as a whole need to feel confident about the safety of the products being produced by this innovative industry,” said Matthew Elmes, Ph.D., Director of Scientific Affairs for Care By Design.